tiepdotme/serenade-wind/_posts/2020-08-20-sailing-resume-sequel.md

 This question yielded a huge response in the span of 4 days, and it breaks down as follows:

-{% include bar-chart.html bar_chart=site.data.bar-charts.sailing-age %}
+{% include bar-chart.html bar_chart=site.data.charts.sailing-age %}

 Granted, some of the respondents didn't read the question properly and merely indicated when they first learned to sail and not when they first began to saill *full time.* Some commented on their stats even though they had not yet begun to sail full time.
 They were weekend sailors or seasonal cruisers.